A Different World

 Gyro did a very good job telling Mickey in detail what had happened.
-Mickey listened intently with the utmost interest while Flippy looked like he was close to erupting like a volcano.
+Mickey listened intently with the utmost interest while Flippy looked like he was about to erupt like a volcano.
 After his story was finished, the toons took turns telling their stories and personal experiences.
-It was about an hour later, after everyone finished talking, when Mickey decided to speak.
+It was about an hour later after everyone finished talking when Mickey decided to speak.

-"Wow, I find all this hard to believe," the mouse admitted, "but you're standing right in front of me so I think it's got to be true."
+"Wow, this is so much to think about," Mickey admitted, "but you're standing right in front of me, so I think it must be true."

 Flippy ran back into Toon Hall as quickly as he could.
 He looked angry and worried.

-"I think this is cause for a celebration."
-Mickey continued.
+"This is cause for a celebration," Mickey continued.
 "Soon, we will commemorate your service to Toontown.
 Each of you will be remembered for your contribution to our safety and wellbeing."

 The sky began to grow brighter.
-Everyone was patiently waiting for their ceremony.
-The only thing that Scrooge was thinking about, however, was the condition of his old mansion.
-"The moment I get back to Duckburg, I'm heading home and locking myself away forever!
-I don't want to be abducted by robots ever again!"
+Everyone was patiently waiting for the ceremony.
+On the other hand, the only thing that Scrooge could think about was the condition of his old mansion.
+"The moment I get back to Duckburg, I'm locking myself in my room forever!
+You won't see me being abducted by robots again!"

 "Duckburg?"
 Evina asked.
 "I've lived in Toontown Central all my life, but I've never been to or heard of Duckburg."